microsoft/ML-For-Beginners/1-Introduction/4-techniques-of-ML/README.md

 - **Training**, this part of the dataset goes into your model to train it.
 The size of this chunk constitutes the majority of the original dataset.
 - **Testing**.
 A test dataset is another independent group of data, often gathered from the original data, that you use to confirm the performance of the built model.
 - **Validating**.
 A validation set is a smaller independent group of examples that you use to tune the model's hyperparameters, or architecture, to improve the model.
-Depending on your data's size and the question you are asking, you might not need to build this third set (as we noted in [Time Series Forecasting](../7-TimeSeries/1-Introduction/README.md)).
+Depending on your data's size and the question you are asking, you might not need to build this third set (as we note in [Time Series Forecasting](../7-TimeSeries/1-Introduction/README.md)).
 ## Building a model

 Using your training data, your goal is to build a model, or a statistical representation of your data, using various algorithms to **train** it.
 Training a model exposes it to data and allows it to make assumptions about perceived patterns it discovers, validates, and accepts or rejects.